-Urinary incontinence is more common among women with approximately 17 percent of women and 3 to 11 percent of men experiencing urge incontinence at some point in their lives.
+Urinary incontinence is more common among women with approximately 17% of women and 3% to 11% of men experiencing urge incontinence at some point in their lives.
 Fortunately, there are many different treatment options for urge continence ranging from conservative to more invasive.

 Conservative ways to treat urinary incontinence include:

 - Dietary changes